written by Eliezer Sternberg explains how the brain acts while you do irrational things.

 Do you know the story of Kenneth Parks?
 One night he woke up with his hands covered in blood and discovered a bloody knife in his car.
 He had this agonizing feeling that something terrible had happened.
 He started the car and drove to the police and turned himself in.

 Kenneth Parks was a chronic sleepwalker.
 In his sleep he had killed his mother in law.
 He had stepped into his car, drove 23 kilometers, or 14 miles, entered the home of his in-laws, killed his mother in law and had no conscious memory of it.
-(If you are worried you can take a sleepwalking test ).
 He did not get convicted.
 He and his wife divorced because of his gambling problems later on.

 Now I know what you are going to say.
 Sleepwalking is associated with low wave sleep, not with Rem sleep.
 But we have known for quite a while that dreams are happening in other Non rem sleep as well.
 Those dreams are fragmented.
 But unfortunately, the book does not touches upon the case of Scott Falater.
 This guy had the same problem.
 He was a known sleep-walker.
 He murdered his wife while sleep walking.
 So he claims, He had the same expert witness in his trial: neurologist Roger Broughton.
 But he got convicted.
 If Eliezer Sternberg could do me the one big favor to shine his light on this question I would be very grateful.
 In my eyes, it is the fact that Ken Parker immediately turned himself in, while Scott spent some time cleaning his murder weapon after the killing.